 However, nothing is certain at this point, and there is still plenty of time before the formal launch.
 So, assuming TSMC has resolved its manufacturing issues by then, we may expect the Apple A16 Bionic chipset to be built on a 3nm fabrication process; otherwise, 5nm chipsets would be used.
 Furthermore, some sources claim that the chipset will be manufactured using a 4nm technology.
 The MediaTek Dimensity 9000 also employs TSMC’s 4nm fabrication process, which is more energy-efficient than Samsung’s.

 Summing it up, we don’t have much information about the processor’s specifications yet.
 We will update the post as soon as we get any hint or leak about the same.
 Thanks for sticking with us all the way end to the post.
 What do you think about the upcoming Apple A16 Bionic chipset?
 Do let us know by dropping a comment in your words below.
-You can also read about Apple’s upcoming iOS 16 here.
+You can also read about Apple’s forthcoming iOS 16 here.